walkerford/rareskills-homework/src/week10-11-security2/README.md

 # Week 10-11 Security Part 2

-## Questions for Review

-I am a little uncertain of my solution for Overmint3 and Democracy.

-In Overmint3, I used one contract to spin off several contracts, which could individually mint and transfer a new token.
-This means the initial contract has a nonce that is larger than 1.
-The player still has a nonce of one because he only initiated one call.
-The test checks the player nonce only, which makes me feel like I could have missed another way to do it without the extra contracts.

-In Democracy, I didn't have to create any extra contracts.
-Instead, I created a 2nd EOA wallet to transfer the votes to.
-Was this legal to do, or did I miss another solution with a contract?

 ## Solidity Riddles -- Forwarder

 This comprises two contracts, a wallet and a forwarder.
 The wallet is seeded